efcs/elib/README.md

 NOTE: elib has git submodules!
 If this is a new repo please run `git submodule update --init`.

 ## Platform Support
-Elib currently only supports Linux and OS X. Although most libraries would build on Windows (See Library Summary for specifics), the build system has no support for MSVC.
-With enough trouble it should build in Cygwin and MinGW.
+Elib currently only supports Linux and OS X as well as Cygwin.
+Although most libraries would build on Windows (See Library Summary for specifics), the build system has no support for MSVC.

 ## Compiler Support.
 Elib supports the following compiler/library configurations: